 Alex Stephenson (b.
-1990, Philadelphia, PA, USA) is a composer currently based in Southern California whose work combines a deep-rooted lyrical sensibility with rhythmic vitality, lucid harmonic and timbral palettes, and dialogue with other forms of artistic expression and aspects of human experience.
+1990, Philadelphia, PA, USA) is a composer currently based in Southern California.
+His work combines a deep-rooted lyrical sensibility with rhythmic vitality, lucid harmonic and timbral palettes, and dialogue with other forms of artistic expression and aspects of human experience.

 Alex’s music has been performed internationally by many soloists and ensembles, with recent seasons featuring collaborations with Civitas Ensemble, Ensemble Multilatérale, Kokoro, EXAUDI, Plus-Minus, OSSIA New Music, Wei-Han Wu, and several others.
 He is the recipient of the Brian M. Israel Prize, US-UK Fulbright Postgraduate Scholarship, finalist designations in the ASCAP Morton Gould Young Composer Awards and BMI Student Composer Awards, and the Belle S. Gitelman Award and Bernard Rogers Memorial Prize from the Eastman School of Music.

-Alex holds an undergraduate degree from the University of Chicago and studied as a Fulbright scholar with Julian Anderson at the Guildhall School of Music & Drama in London.
-He completed a master’s degree at the Eastman School of Music, where he also taught composition and electronic music, before entering the Ph.D. program in composition at the University of California, San Diego, in 2017.
+Alex holds an undergraduate degree from the University of Chicago.
+He studied with Julian Anderson as a Fulbright scholar at the Guildhall School of Music & Drama in London and then completed a master’s degree at the Eastman School of Music, where he studied with Oliver Schneller, Robert Morris, and Ricardo Zohn-Muldoon and taught composition and electronic music.
+In 2017, Alex entered the Ph.D. program in composition at the University of California, San Diego.

 Photo by Farshid Bazmandegan